Essay guidelines

 - Don’t get too personal.
 This is an academic paper, not a letter to a friend.

-- Give your essay a formal study rather than an unstructured collection of observations, perspectives, and suggestions.
+- Don't randomly create an unstructured collection of observations, perspectives, and suggestions.